 Amazon FBA Small and Light is available to all Amazon sellers, and you can decide to enroll a new, self-fulfilled, or FBA ASIN into the program.

 Regardless of your circumstances, you should remember that you must follow all general FBA rules as well as the specific FBA Small and Light rules to be eligible.

 If you haven’t done so already from your Amazon Seller Central control panel.

 Step 2: Decide what SKUs you want to enroll in the program.

-- Enroll a new Amazon ASIN: Create a new MSKU and enroll your product in the FBA Small and Light.
+- New Amazon ASIN: Create a new MSKU and enroll your product in the FBA Small and Light.

-- Enroll a self-fulfilled ASIN: You can either use an existing MSKU if you want to switch from self-fulfilled to FBA or create a new MSKU so you can switch from FBA to FBM in case you run out of stock with FBA.
+- Self-fulfilled ASIN: You can either use an existing MSKU if you want to switch from self-fulfilled to FBA or create a new MSKU so you can switch from FBA to FBM in case you run out of stock with FBA.

-- Enroll an FBA ASIN: You can use an existing MSKU for non-commingled products if you don’t currently have an inventory in Amazon warehouses and if your MSKU is tracked with Amazon barcodes.
+- FBA ASIN: You can use an existing MSKU for non-commingled products if you don’t currently have an inventory in Amazon warehouses and if your MSKU is tracked with Amazon barcodes.

 Step 3: From your Seller Central dashboard, input the package dimension and weight for each SKU you wish to enroll.